fenos/Notifynder/README.md

 [![License](https://poser.pugx.org/fenos/Notifynder/license.png)](https://packagist.org/packages/fenos/Notifynder)
 [![Latest Stable Version](https://poser.pugx.org/fenos/notifynder/v/stable.png)](https://packagist.org/packages/fenos/notifynder)

 Notifynder is a package that implement on your application a management system of internal notifications.
 Similar to facebook notifications.
-You cand send, make read, and more stay tuned on the following documentation.
-This package has been released for Laravel 4 Framework.
+With this solid API you will implent the notifications system in no time.

 - - -
 ####What's new####